jossai87/bedrock-agents-streamlit/README.md

 ### Step 4: Setup Bedrock Agent and Action Group
-- Navigate to the Bedrock console, go to the toggle on the left, and under “Orchestration” select Agents.
-Select “Create Agent”.
+- Navigate to the Bedrock console, go to the toggle on the left, and under “Orchestration” select Agents, then select “Create Agent”.

 ![Orchestration2](Streamlit_App/images/orchestration2.png)